Barrow Holographic Dark Energy in Brane World Cosmology: Brief overview of BHDE

 where $S \propto A \propto L^2$.
 Here, $L$ is the horizon length and $C$ is a parameter with dimension $[L]^{-2 - \Delta}$.
-Recently BHDE has been studied in different frameworks \cite{paul2022bianchi, saleem2022exact} In the following sections we study BHDE in a different scenario considering Hubble horizon as the infrared cut-off.
-As WMAP and other observations favours a flat universe we restrict ourselves to FRW type models with $k = 0$.
-In the standard GR framework, BHDE has been observationally constrained from cosmological observations in \cite{sardi2020}.
+BHDE has been studied in different frameworks \cite{paul2022bianchi, saleem2022exact}.
+In the following sections, we study BHDE in a different scenario considering Hubble horizon as the infrared cut-off.
+As WMAP and other observations favour a flat universe we restrict ourselves to FRW type models with $k = 0$.
+In the standard GR framework, BHDE has been constrained from cosmological observations in \cite{sardi2020}.
 The mean value for $\Delta$ is found to be $0.094$.
-A recent work draws even tighter constraint ($\Delta \lesssim 1.4 x 10^{-4}$) on BHDE from big-bang nucleosynthesis \cite{BARROW2021136134}.
 As $\Delta \rightarrow 0$ corresponds to the original HDE model, BHDE seems to deviate only marginally, the maximum deviation situation being $\Delta \rightarrow 1.0$.
 We are interested to see here how the evolution of the cosmological parameters depends on $\Delta$ and whether the acceptable nature of evolution can be realized with BHDE deviating only a little from the normal HDE models.
 To achieve this goal we set up the governing equations in each case and numerically solve them.
 Relevant cosmological parameters are then plotted against redshift for different $\Delta$ values.
 Whenever possible we choose these values to span the entire theoretically allowed range for $\Delta$ (i.e. $0 < \Delta < 1$).
 It is seen that interesting comments can be made on the values of $\Delta$ in each of the frameworks under discussion.